oVirt/ovirt-site/source/db-issues/materializedviews.html.md

 **NOTE: If from any reason you want to drop a Snapshot Materialized View that was setup in the product context, you can always do that by calling DropMaterializedView in create_materialized_views.sql**

+If create_materialized_views.sql is executed manually :

+       1) verify that the the user that runs the psql is engine so the objects created will have the same credentials
+       2) the custom dir and create_materialized_views.sql file under it should have the following permissions

+drwxr-xr-x 2 root root 4096 May 1 19:37 custom -rw-r--r-- 1 root root 425 May 1 19:37 create_materialized_views.sql

 ### Example

 This is an example of how **\1** may look like: